Reinforcement Learning in Non-Markovian Environments: Recursively Computable Approximate Sufficient Statistics

 \section{Recursively Computable Approximate Sufficient Statistics}

-In view of Theorem \ref{thm:conc} and the discussion that follows, a legitimate criterion for agent design is to target the error $\{\Delta(n)\}$ and our objective should be to minimize it.
-In turn, this implies that we need the conditional distribution of $(S_{n+1}, O_{n+1})$ given $(O^n, U^n)$ to be well approximated by its conditional distribution given $(S_n, U_n)$ alone.
+In view of Theorem \ref{thm:approx}, Theorem \ref{thm:conc} and the discussion that follows, a legitimate criterion for agent design is that we need the conditional distribution of $(S_{n+1}, O_{n+1})$ given $(O^n, U^n)$ to be well approximated by its conditional distribution given $(S_n, U_n)$ alone.
 In other words, we need $S_n$ to be an `approximate sufficient statistics'.
 We shall call a sequence $\{Y_n\}$ taking values in a finite set $\SA_1$ to be a \textit{Recursively Computable Approximate Sufficient Statistics} (RCASS) if it is of the form $Y_n = g_1(\Gamma_n)$ for some function $g_1 : \SA_2 \mapsto \SA_1$ for some finite set $\SA_2$, where $\{\Gamma_n\} \subset \SA_2$ is given by a recursion of the form